vnmakarov/mir/README.md

   * After loading modules, you should link the loaded modules
     * Linking modules resolves imported module references, initializes data, and set up call interfaces
-  * After linking, you can interpret functions from the modules or create machine code for the functions with MIR JIT compiler (generator) call this code
+  * After linking, you can interpret functions from the modules or call machine code for the functions generated with MIR JIT compiler (generator).
+What way the function can be executed is usually defined by set up interface.
+How the generated code is produced (lazily on the first call or ahead of time) can be also dependent on the interface
   * Running code from above example could look the following (here `m1` and `m2` are modules `m_sieve` and `m_e100`, `func` is function `ex100`, `sieve` is function `sieve`):
 ```